About

 A portrait of the artist as a middle-aged lady

-Frances Donovan is the author of Arboretum in a Jar (Lily Poetry Review Books, 2023).
+Frances Donovan’s debut full-length collection Arboretum in a Jar has been nominated for the Massachusetts Book Award.
 Her chapbook Mad Quick Hand of the Seashore was named a finalist in the 31st Lambda Literary Awards.
-Her poetry and interviews have appeared in The Rumpus, Lily Poetry Review, Solstice, Heavy Feather Review, SWWIM, and elsewhere.
+Her poetry and interviews appear in The Rumpus, Lily Poetry Review, Solstice, Heavy Feather Review, SWWIM, and elsewhere.
 She holds an MFA in poetry from Lesley University, is a certified Poet Educator with Mass Poetry, and has appeared as a featured reader at numerous venues.
 A poem of hers was featured in a film in the 2020 Filmetry festival, and another one has been displayed at Boston City Hall.
-She teaches poetry and writing workshops in the Boston area.
 Donovan’s work deals with themes of home, family, intergenerational trauma, and sexual and gender identity.
 She remembers fondly the summer of 1998, when she drove a bulldozer in a Pride parade while wearing a bustier.
 You can find her climbing hills in Boston and on Twitter, Instagram, and Facebook.

 4 Replies to “About”